elanatframework/Code_behind/doc/new_features_on_new_versions.md

 **New releases policy:** Our effort at Elanat team is to add new features to new releases.
 We put a lot of effort into testing the CodeBehind framework before releasing new versions, but usually adding new features causes a series of new bugs.
 We receive bug reports very quickly and provide new sub-versions with bug fixes.
 So try to always use the latest versions of the CodeBehind framework.

+### Early versions

+The first version of CodeBehind is based on .NET Core version 7.0; if the version of .NET Core is updated in a version compared to the previous one, it will be explained in the description section of that new version.

 ### Version 1.7

+**New features:**
  - The possibility of creating a page view without having to follow the MVC pattern
    - Possibility to create only view without controller and model
    - Possibility to create model and view without controller

 ### Version 1.8

+**New features:**
  - Razor syntax support
  - Template support
    - Added return template